 If you live outside Bremen, the registration offices and foreign nationals' offices in your place of residence are responsible for you.

 In order to enrol at the HSB, you need to have adequate health insurance.
 Since 01.01.2022, health insurance coverage must be proven by an electronic notification of a statutory health insurance company in the "Studentisches Meldeverfahren" (SMV) of the health insurance companies.

 Students from EU countries and from countries with social security agreements

-European students who are in possession of a European Health Insurance Card (EHIC) only need to present this when enrolling.
+European students who are in possession of a European Health Insurance Card (EHIC) are sufficiently insured.
 The health insurance of students from countries that have a social security agreement with Germany is also valid in Germany.
-Important: Health insurance cover must be guaranteed throughout the term of your studies.
+Important: Health insurance coverage must be guaranteed throughout your studies.